FryerTuck/anon/README.md

 ## Installation
-- You'll need a Linux OS (virtualbox works too) with Apache & PHP installed.
+- You'll need a Linux OS with Apache & PHP installed.
-- Clone the repository, or download & extract its contents to your web server, then visit its URL
+- Clone the repository, or download & extract its contents to your web-server's `doc-root` folder, then visit its URL
 - Log in (instructions below) and change the `master` password
 - (optional) - change the `remote origin` of this (cloned) repo to your own by using the Anon terminal

+>If you're on Windows (-or OSX) then use VirtualBox, or something similar and install any decent Linux distro on it; *Arch* is great.
 >More info available in the *Help* docs

 #### Getting started